Robert D. Onley, J.D.

 Olivia represented YDC as an Ambassador at the 2014 World Bank-IMF Civil Society Meetings in Washington, DC, and served YDC as a Delegate on the Canadian Delegation at the 2014 Y20 Summit in Sydney, Australia.

 As Director of Communications, Olivia is responsible for managing YDC's internal and external communications, and for developing YDC's communications strategy.

-As Research Director, Daniel is charged with building the thought leadership component of YDC, the Young Diplomats Forum blog, where position papers, research papers, white papers, communiqués, interviews, and articulate opinion pieces will come together in a hub for young diplomats of Canada.
+As Research Director, Daniel is charged with building the thought leadership component of YDC, the Young Diplomats Forum blog, and leading the research efforts on the Y20 Accountability Report, in partnership with the G20 Research Center in Toronto.

 Mike Soragnese is an entrepreneur with a focus on media.
 From as far back as he can remember, Mike has been driven to perform and engage audiences.
 With nearly a decade of industry experience under his belt, Mike knows there is no single approach when it comes to engaging an audience and that every project is unique.
 He’s always looking forward to the next challenge, and always looking to make his current venture as good as it can possibly be.
 Mike is currently the President and Executive Producer of L.A.
 Studios, a film and TV studio facility which prides itself on community involvement.
 He is also the Creative Director and Producer for Render Media, a company focused on Video Production and Digital Media.
 Over the years Mike has also been involved in the production of a number of TV pilots, including “Playbook” and “Outside the Pocket” with CFL Hall of Fame quarterback Damon Allen.
 Most recently Mike has become the Host and Producer of “The Business Section” on Rogers TV and nominated for Young Entrepreneur Under 40, Vaughan Chamber of Commerce, Business Achievement Awards.